tigergraph/ecosys/k8s/docs/08-release-notes/operator-1.1.0.md

 ## Improvements

 - Support overlap between ConfigUpdate and ConfigUpdate.
 Now when a config-update job is running, users are able to change .spec.tigergraphConfig.
-After the running job completes, another config-update job will run to apply the changes.([TP-4699](https://graphsql.atlassian.net/browse/TP-4699))
+After the running job completes, another config-update job will run to apply the changes.

 ## Bugfixes

-- Kubectl-tg plugin cannot remove tigergraphConfig/podLabels/podAnnotations fields of TigerGraph CR.([TP-5091](https://graphsql.atlassian.net/browse/TP-5091))
+- Kubectl-tg plugin cannot remove tigergraphConfig/podLabels/podAnnotations fields of TigerGraph CR.

-- Fix the watch namespace update issue of the operator in kubectl-tg plugin.([TP-5280](https://graphsql.atlassian.net/browse/TP-5280))
+- Fix the watch namespace update issue of the operator in kubectl-tg plugin.

-- Fix the issue of Nginx DNS cache for tigergraph on K8s ([TP-5360](https://graphsql.atlassian.net/browse/TP-5360))
+- Fix the issue of Nginx DNS cache for TigerGraph on Kubernetes.